 - Don’t know the license plate or VIN?
 Try looking on your latest insurance statement or the Certificate of Title.

-- The call-taker will enter a dispatch for a police officer to respond to you to take a report of a stolen vehicle.
+- A police officer will call or respond to your location to take a report of a stolen vehicle.

 - Report the loss to your insurance company and give them the complaint number (CN).

 Your Car Was Stolen and You Reported It.
 What Happens Now?

 - After meeting with you and verifying the car was stolen, the police officer will contact the Ramsey County Emergency Communications Center Data Channel.
 Your vehicle’s information and status as a stolen vehicle will be entered into a nation-wide database (called NCIC) available to all police officers on patrol.
 Many, but not all, stolen cars are recovered in just a few days.

 - The officer’s report will be forwarded to the Auto Theft Unit.
 An Auto Theft Unit investigator will review the report for leads and evidence that can be processed that might lead to the vehicle’s recovery and/or arrest of person(s) responsible.

 - If there are a lack of solvability factors that would lead to a successful prosecution, the case will be held pending the car’s recovery or other evidence or information that will lead to the car’s recovery.
 Remember, every police officer nation-wide has the information at their fingertips about your stolen car and are looking for it.

 - The investigator will be especially looking towards the recovery of your car as that development can reveal further information and evidence that may lead to the successful identification and prosecution of the offender.